AI Model Poisoning: What You Need to Know

 What can my organization do to prevent model poisoning?

-A single prompt carries a massive risk to data.
-Consider an organization with 2,000 employees who make 20 prompts a day, five days a week — that’s 200,000 chances a week that data can be exposed.
+A single poisoned model can wreak havoc at scale.
+Consider an organization with 2,000 employees who make 20 prompts a day, five days a week — that’s 200,000 poisoned responses an AI agent can produce.

 Despite these risks, dismissing AI entirely would mean overlooking the immense potential it has for productivity and efficiency.
 The key to enterprise AI adoption is responsibly and safely integrating it into your tech stack.